Horizon Worlds: Critics

 When Horizon Worlds was first announced in 2019 under the name Facebook Horizon, Josh Constine writing for TechCrunch compared it to other social virtual worlds such as Second Life, The Sims, AltspaceVR, Dreams, Roblox, and fictional "OASIS" described in the novel Ready Player One, while Sam Machkovech writing for Ars Technica emphasised similarities to Rec Room and VRChat.
 Machkovech noted a key difference to other social virtual worlds in Facebook's plan to let employees welcome new users.
-Sean Bowles from Apply Digital praised the platform for its ability to create monetization opportunities through partnerships.
-However, he also criticized the centralized nature of Meta’s control over the game, along with the clunkiness of the graphics and lack of social engagement.
-Scott Stein writing for CNET agreed that "[m]aybe Horizon is better than whatever Oculus had before"; however, he also observed that "there are a lot of social VR questions Horizon leaves unanswered".
+Scott Stein writing for CNET said that "[m]aybe Horizon is better than whatever Oculus had before"; however, he also observed that "there are a lot of social VR questions Horizon leaves unanswered".

-David H. Freedman writing for Newsweek tried to answer some of these questions by predicting that Facebook's knowledge about users' online behavior "will explode when someone straps on a Facebook headset".
-This prediction is supported by Facebook's public plans to include face and eye tracking in future headsets.
+David H. Freedman writing for Newsweek said that the use of VR would increase Facebook's knowledge about users' online behavior.
 Freedman speculated that Facebook could use this knowledge to generate advertising revenue with ads that permeate Facebook Horizon and "might appear as billboards, signage, skywriting, computer-generated characters hawking goods and services, logos embedded in objects and surfaces, and any other form that can be crammed into any nook or cranny of fake reality."

 Kotaku described Horizon Worlds as "a strange experience" and that the overall vibe felt "less toxic than [they] expected, considering how awful Facebook is", and also called it a "hollow, corporate shell that has more in common with an office than it does a playground, or any other type of social space a human being would willingly want to hang out in."
 TheGamer also described Horizon Worlds as "less of a virtual utopia, and more of a glitchy, incomplete cluster of experiences" and criticized the current relative lack of safety features and poor management of misinformation and hate speech on the platform and described it as a "corporate reality that only investors and venture capitalists are seeking."

 Vishal Shah, VP of Metaverse at Meta, commented that users and creators have provided feedback to the team about the lack of stability and prevalence of bugs in the platform.
-Shah also found that company employees have also stopped using the platform, writing, “The simple truth is, if we don’t love it, how can we expect our users to love it?".
-However, other executives have urged critics to be patient with the developing technology, and have stated that Meta is currently working towards improvements.
+Shah also found that company employees have also stopped using the platform, writing, "The simple truth is, if we don't love it, how can we expect our users to love it?".
+Meta said that it was working towards improvements.

+The game Super Rumble, developed by Meta for the platform in 2023, received generally positive reviews from critics.